 Damage Symptoms

-Onion leaves affected by onion thrips will discolor with white patches, curl, and twist [1].
-Additionally, if you look closely you’ll see silvery streaking.
+Onion leaves affected by onion thrips will discolor, forming white patches, and curl and twist [1].
+Additionally, if you look closely, you’ll see silvery streaking.

-The onion bulbs themselves can also take on damage from onion thrips.
+The onion bulbs themselves can also be damaged by onion thrips.
 You might have undersized bulbs.

 Crops Affected By Onion Thrips

-These tiny insects are attracted to a variety of plants, including chives, alfalfa, green onions (scallions), shallots, garlic, and leeks [2].
+These tiny insects are attracted to a range of plants.
+These plants include chives, alfalfa, green onions (scallions), shallots, garlic, and leeks [2].
 And as mentioned, they can cause serious damage to the crop.

-Therefore, it’s important to check your garden regularly for signs of a possible infestation, especially in hot, dry weather, so that you can take action immediately.
+It’s important to check your garden regularly for signs of an infestation.
+This is especially crucial in hot, dry weather.
+By doing so, you can take action immediately to prevent further damage.

 Be sure to inspect all plants in the onion family and those listed above for any signs of silver lines and white patches on leaves.